First-Year Applicants

 Eligibility

-To be eligible to apply for admission to the Juris Doctor program at the University of Maryland Francis King Carey School of Law, you must hold a bachelor's degree from an accredited college or university or expect to graduate during the current academic year.
-We will not review applications from students who are not in good standing or who have been dismissed from a law school within the past five years.
+To be eligible to apply for admission to the Juris Doctor program at the University of Maryland Francis King Carey School of Law, applicants must hold a bachelor's degree from an accredited college or university or expect to graduate during the current academic year.
+Maryland Carey Law will not review applications from students who are not in good standing or who have been dismissed from a law school within the past five years.
+To be considered, applicants must also complete all required components of the application included in the first-year JD application checklist below.
 Students from the University of Maryland, College Park may be eligible to apply through our 3+3 Dual Degree Program.

 Important Dates